kc85/znxtapp.core/README.md

     }
  ```
  - Run your Web Application you should see the ZNxtApp installation page
  - Installation will take few minute.
-After you are ready to use ZNxtApp first application
+After installation you are ready to use ZNxtApp first application
  - Start your journey.
 Next create your own module ->>

  Please visit our website [www.ZNxtApp.com](http://ZNxtApp.com/)